astronomer/docs/astro/ci-cd.md

 Templates allow you to quickly configure individual CI pipelines using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline.
 Astronomer recommends reconfiguring the templates to work with your own directory structures, workflows, and best practices.

 Astro supports two deployment methods: project deploys and DAG-only deploys.
-This document contains two kinds of templates that utilize these deployment methods in different ways: One-step templates and multi-step templates.
+This document contains two kinds of templates that utilize these deployment methods in different ways: One-step templates and two-step templates.

 ### One-step templates